 BerkBox (Students): Students may upload documents directly through BerkBox.

 BerkBox (Parents): Parents may upload documents directly through the parents' portal.

-Documents may also be mailed to the Financial Aid Department at your campus or sent via fax:
+Documents may also be mailed to the Financial Aid Department at your campus or sent via fax at (973) 200-1148.